istio/istio.io/content/docs/concepts/security/index.md

   - mtls: {}
 {{< /text >}}

-Currently, the mutual TLS setting doesn’t require any parameters.
+Currently, the mutual TLS setting does not require any parameters.
 Hence, `-mtls: {}`, `- mtls:` or `- mtls: null` declarations are treated the same.
 In the future, the mutual TLS setting may carry arguments to provide different mutual TLS implementations.